 The PC World Mastercard is designed for PC Optimum members who love shopping at President’s Choice partner stores, like Shoppers Drug Mart, Real Canadian Superstore and No Frills, among others.
 Given that PC Optimum is one of the most valuable loyalty programs in Canada, members can maximize their benefits by using it strategically.

-Unfortunately, the card lacks the additional perks offered by other premium cards on our list, like the Triangle World Elite (roadside assistance and car rental insurance) and the Rogers Red World Elite Mastercard (Rogers benefits).
+Unfortunately, the card lacks the additional perks offered by other premium cards on our list, like the Triangle World Elite (roadside assistance and car rental insurance).

 Visit the PC Financial website to apply.